rbrynteson/theargylemvp/_posts/2020-01-20-using-apidoc-for-webapi.md

 }
 ```

-As you can see above, we have a GET command that expected two parameters APIKey and TenantID that are passed in the URL.
-Looking at the [apiDocs](https://apidocjs.com/) Getting Started guide it's not straight forward what to do next.
-Their getting started guide they tell you to run the tool via the command line.
+As seen above, we have a GET command that expected two parameters APIKey and TenantID passed in the URL.
+The [Getting Started](https://apidocjs.com/) lacks some of the basic steps to complete your task.
+It starts by instructing you to run a tool via the command line.
 But you haven't defined any documentation yet so you will get nothing in return.
 So our first step is to update our API with the documentation keywords.

 ```c#
 [Route("Users/{APIKey}/{TenantID}")]